apnadkarni/blt/doc/listview.rst

   **-from** *itemName*
-    Specifies the first item from where to start searching.  *ItemName* may be a label, index, or tag, but may not represent more than one list item.
+    Specifies the first item from where to start searching.  *ItemName* may be a label, index, or tag, but may not represent more than one item.
 The default is the first item.

   **-hidden**